SkillsFundingAgency/das-paymentsacceptancetesting/README.md

 * A database to act as the DCFS transient database
 * A database to act as the DCFS DEDS database
 * The latest versions of the DAS payment components

+You will then need to run:
+* The AT scripts in [src/Deploy](src/Deploy/)
+* Run the test stack scripts